ThePhaseCat/PhaseSMP-Network-Pack/songchoices.md

 -17 (Home): https://youtu.be/DhUieLpc16A (Slime Farm Portal Station?)

--Shining Sprinter (No game attatched to it): https://youtu.be/983ocD7xwBg (Nether Hub Station)
+-Sky Sanctuary (Sonic Frontiers): https://youtu.be/85Tqnk0OcUk (Nether Hub Station, WE CAN USE THIS NOW YESSSS)

 -Emergency (Astral Chain): https://youtu.be/1jwA8U_7yXE (Stronghold Station)

--Kronos Island Remix (Sonic Frontiers): https://youtu.be/EX2wmj-Wxio (10k Village Portal Station)
+-Kronos Island Remix (Sonic Frontiers): https://youtu.be/EX2wmj-Wxio (10k Village Portal Station, maybe change the audio to the new Kronos Island music that released?)

 ## This section contains links for potential audio/music for any PhaseRail Lines.
 This is not a confirmation that any of these will show up; these are mearly suggestions and can be removed/tweaked at any moment in time.
 If these are used in any way, they will be removed from this list.